arielb135/RabbitMQ-with-istio-MTLS/README.md

   - name: rabbitmq
     ports:
     - number: 5671
+  - name: carabbitmq-internal
+    ports:
+    - number: 5671
 ```
-* In here, we are addressing 2 services - the first is the headless service, which we want to exclude the epmd port and also the amqps (probably unecessary).
-The second is the regular service, that in this chart we expose it via load balancer for example, so we want to omit MTLS from it.
+* In here, we are addressing 3 services - the first is the headless service, which we want to exclude the epmd port and also the amqps (probably unecessary).
+The second is the regular service, that in this chart we expose it via load balancer for example, so we want to omit MTLS from it, third one is the internal service - which we also want to exclude 5671 mtls port.
 * Now we have the entire rabbitMQ services require MTLS to work - excluding 4369 and 5671

 To configure the "client" (the rabbitMQ pods themselves so they can initiate MTLS connection as a "client") - we need to set the destination rule: